golang/tools/gopls/doc/features/transformation.md

 ### Split elements into separate lines

-When the selection is within a bracketed list such as:
+When the selection is within a bracketed list of items such as:

 - the **elements** of a composite literal, `[]T{a, b, c}`,
 - the **arguments** of a function call, `f(a, b, c)`,